sgrassie/csharp-github-api/readme.markdown

 ### What
 It does what it says on the tin*: A C# library for accessing [GitHub's API][4].

-Currently targets .NET 3.5
+Targets .NET 4

 Uses John Sheehan's excellent [RestSharp][3] [REST client][2] library for most of the heavy lifting.

 ### *Status
+Barely does anything at the moment.
 I'm lazy.
 Started working on this off and on again.
 Send a pull request.

 ### Building
 For now, just fire up VS and hit build.